Brazilian state in talks with Russia to make COVID-19 vaccine

 Brazil's Parana state is in talks to produce a COVID-19 vaccine approved by Russia despite not having completed mass clinical trials, but it was unclear if the state's research institute would get regulatory approval in Brazil.

 Tuesday's announcement by the Parana Technology Institute (Tecpar) took Brazil's regulators and health experts by surprise, with some raising doubts about the institute's capacity to produce large volumes of a new vaccine from scratch.
-Tecpar's spokesman João Pedro Schonarth told Reuters talks were underway, and the state government said Governor Ratinho Júnior was set to meet the Russian ambassador to Brazil on Wednesday.
+The Parana government said in a statement that Governor Ratinho Júnior was set to meet the Russian ambassador to Brazil on Wednesday to discuss the terms of an agreement.

-The spokesperson for the southern state declined to say if a production deal would be signed at the meeting.
-With the world's biggest coronavirus outbreak outside the United States, Brazil has become a hub for mass clinical trials of potential vaccines.

 Moscow on Tuesday hailed its breakthrough, after less than two months of human testing, as evidence of Russia's scientific prowess.
 Russian business conglomerate Sistema has said it expects mass production by the end of the year.